kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 # AWS Cross-Account Billing Integration

 There are many ways to configure Kubecost to pull the Cost and Usage Report (CUR) from AWS.

-This guide is intended as the best-practice method for users meeting the assumptions below.
-There is a separate guide which has more options: [AWS Cloud Integration](aws-cloud-integrations.md)
+This tutorial is intended as the best-practice method for users whose environments meet the following assumptions:

-The below guide assumes the following:
 1. Kubecost will run in a different account than the AWS Payer Account
 1. The IAM permissions will utilize AWS [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets
 1. The configuration of Kubecost will be done using a *cloud-integration.json* file, and not via Kubecost UI (following infrastructure as code practices)

+If this is not an accurate description of your environment, see our [AWS Cloud Integration](aws-cloud-integrations.md) doc for more options.

 ## Overview of Kubecost CUR integration

-This guide is a one-time setup per AWS Payer Account and is typically one per organization.
+This guide is a one-time setup per AWS payer account and is typically one per organization.
 It can be automated, but may not be worth the effort given that it will not be needed again.

 <details>